-3. Latin words should be italicized (for example: Gleditsia triacanthos, in vitro, et al., per se).
-Authors should avoid using excessively long sentences and are also encouraged to have shorter paragraphs, for easy reading.

-4. The manuscript should contain the following sections: (a) Title (b) Authors and affiliation (c) Keywords (d) Abstract (e) Introduction (f) Materials and Methods, (g) Results and discussion, (h) Conclusions (i) Acknowledgments if any (j) References.
-In some cases, presentation will be clearer and more effective if the author combines some of these sections.

-5. The title: TNR, Uppercase, 12p, bold, centered.
-The title should be informative and as short as is consistent with clarity.
+- 3. Latin words should be italicized (for example: Gleditsia triacanthos, in vitro, et al., per se).
+Authors should avoid using excessively long sentences and are also encouraged to have shorter paragraphs, for easy reading. - 4.
+The manuscript should contain the following sections: (a) Title (b) Authors (c) Keywords (d) Abstract (e) Introduction (f) Materials and Methods, (g) Results and discussion, (h) Conclusions (i) References (j) Acknowledgments (if any), affiliation of authors and address for e-mail correspondence.
+In some particular cases, presentation will be clearer and more effective if the author combines some of these sections. - 5.
+The title: TNR, Uppercase, 12p, bold, centered.
+The title should be informative and as short as is consistent with clarity. - 6.
+Authors: TNR, Uppercase, 10p, bold, centered.
+List full names of all authors, first name then family name.